"Murdered by a mob" - the tragic story of Bijan Ebrahimi

 We would argue that being a victim of repeat, persistent anti-social behaviour can actually cause more distress and require more support than being a victim of some crimes.
 It is also a case that we all cope differently with both ASB and crime.
 As such the focus should be on the needs and vulnerabilities of the victim, not whether the behaviour they have been subjected to has crossed into the definition of crime.

-At the very least, we would suggest that victims of anti-social behaviour who have requested an ASB multi-case review under the ASB Case Review, should be entitled to rights and support under the Victims' Code.
+At the very least, we would suggest that victims of anti-social behaviour who have requested an ASB multi-case review under the Community Trigger, should be entitled to rights and support under the Victims' Code.

 We think it is unfair that funding to give victims practical and emotional support is ringfenced only for victims of crime.
 Let's not forget that a victim of anti-social behaviour coming forward to receive emotional support may in fact lead to uncovering hidden crime from the ASB perpetrators.
 Timely support for victims of anti-social behaviour and an encouragement of early intervention techniques can also prevent crime from developing in the first place.